csu-anzai/dccn-logmgr/README.md

 # dccn-es-api
-   Wrap Elasticsearch API to provide log search
-   Have Fun and enjoy it.
+   Wrap Elasticsearch API to provide log search service Have Fun and enjoy it.